lilyosah/tech-knowledgebase/Natural-Language-Processing/HW2 Sentenciser.md

 - Tokenizes acronyms, even if they're really weird and not real, correctly
 	- `U.S.A.` is tokenized as one
 	- `L.M.A.O.` is one
+	- Does not count them as the end of sentences
 - Gradescope:
 	- One number is based on how many sentences you submitted
 	- (perfetalg - perfectdefault) => 0 means it's the same as the default alg
 	- A 1 is weird because it's the opposite of the default alg

 ## Things we don't know
-- Why does `.is_punct` not include commas/break up sentences
+- Why does `.is_punct` not include commas/ why do they not break up sentences

 ## Ideas
 Add rules to the existing code to catch more cases.
 - Ending sentence with acronym
+	- Problem with the assertion
 - Decimal numbers
 - newline